rdmurphy/doc-to-archieml/README.md

 > (This example uses the [service-to-service authentication](https://github.com/googleapis/google-api-nodejs-client#service-to-service-authentication) method.)

-### Passing an authenticated Google Docs API client
+### 2) Passing an authenticated Google Docs API client

-Maybe you're already working with the Google Docs API and have already set up an authenticated instance of the Google Docs API client. `docToArchieML` will accept that!
+Maybe you've been working with the Google Docs API and have already set up an authenticated instance of the Google Docs API client that has access to the docs you'd like to work with. `docToArchieML` will accept that and use it!

 ```js
 const { docToArchieML } = require('@newswire/doc-to-archieml');